-Feminista Jones is a social worker, sex-positive feminist writer, public speaker, and community activist currently residing in Philadelphia.
+Feminista Jones is a social worker, in-demand feminist writer, public speaker, and community activist currently residing in Philadelphia.
 She is an award-winning blogger and author of the popular novel, Push The Button.
 Her work centers Black American culture, critical race theory, intersectionality, women’s health and well-being (specifically in areas of mental and sexual health).
-Feminista has been featured in several publications, notably as a contributor to the New York Times, The Washington Post, EBONY, TIME, Essence, and SheKnows.
+Feminista’s writing has been featured in several publications, notably as a contributor and to the New York Times, The Washington Post, TIME, XO Jane, Salon, a columnist for EBONY, and a regular contributor to Essence and SheKnows.

 Named one of the 100 Most Influential People in Philadelphia in 2017, Feminista is a highly sought-after speaker, organizer, lecturer, and consultant.
 She has been regularly featured on HuffPost Live,C-SPAN, and MSNBC.
 In 2013, Feminista was selected as a United Nations Foundation Fellow for her dynamic social media influence.
 In 2014, she launched a global anti-street harassment campaign (#YouOKSis) and a National Moment of Silence protesting police brutality (#NMOS14), both of which received international media attention.
 For this work, she was awarded the 2014 Black Weblog Award for Outstanding Online Activism and she was honored as one of the Top 100 Black Social Influencers by The Root.